luxonis/depthai-hardware/DD2090FFC_DepthAI_4-camera_FFC/README.md

 # Revision info

-These files represent the R2M1E2 revision of this project.
+These files represent the R7M1E7 revision of this project.
 Please refer to a schematic page, `Project_Information.SchDoc` for full details of revision history.
-This design is a WIP and will be updated once received and fully vetted.

 # Camera Usage